ThisIsMissEm/node-websocket-server/README.md

 Emits when a client connects using standard HTTP to the server.
 This is the same as the `http.Server` `request` event.
-Use this to handle non-WebSocket connections.
+Use this to handle normal http connections that won't upgrade to WebSocket.

 ### Event: stream ###